-Non-wheeled walking frames, also referred to as Zimmer frames, are made up of a lightweight aluminium framework with four legs.
+Non-wheeled walking frames are made up of a lightweight aluminium framework with four legs.
 It surrounds the user from three sides.
-The walking aid has no wheels, but 4 rubber stoppers under each leg.
-The frame is there to help you and should require minimal effort.
-It is purposely made to be lightweight so that you can move it without exertion.
-Most of the Zimmer frames are used indoors.
+This walking aid has no wheels, but 4 rubber stoppers under each leg.
+The frame is there to help and should require minimal effort.
+It is purposely made to be lightweight so that they can move it without exertion.
+Most of these walking frames are used indoors.

 The advantage of a walking frame is to provide the user with the ability to redistribute the weight carried through the legs - transferred through the arms - to the frame.
 This can help reduce leg pain.
 The disadvantage is that it does not allow the user to adopt a fluent walking pattern.
 You have to keep stopping and starting with each step.
 In some cases, for Parkinson’s patients, it could be difficult to start the movement again.

-Some people find a Zimmer frame difficult to use and tiring.
+Some people find a walking frame difficult to use and tiring.
 They would prefer a more mobile base with wheels or wheels and glides.

-If you are looking for a more mobile model of the Zimmer frame, than a wheeled walking frame may be the solution for you.
+If you are looking for a more mobile model of the walking frame, than a wheeled walking frame may be the solution.
 Instead of two rubber tips in the front, these walking aids have two wheels or castors.